Holiday in the Lesachtal

 Arriving by plane and / or car

-Book yours here Arrival by plane, bus or train*.
+Compare and book flights here* (advertisement).
 The nearest airport is Salzburg.
-From there you can travel by rental car or your own car.
-Travel time from Salzburg to the Lesachtal is about 3 hours via the A10.
-Of Munich one drives 4 hours, from Vienna approx. 5 hours as well as from Graz 3 hours 30 minutes.
+You can also rent a car there.
+Travel time from Salzburg by car to the Lesachtal is about 3 hours via the A10.
+From Munich one drives 4 hours, from Vienna approx. 5 hours as well as from Graz 3 hours 30 minutes.

 Car Rentals: